-3. Now place your hands higher like a loose corset on the ribs.
-Again, focus on the movement as you deeply breathe in and out fully for 5 rounds of breath.
+3. Now place your hands higher, like a loose corset on the ribs.
+Again, focus on the movement as you deeply breathe in and out fully for five rounds of breath.

-4. Finally, cross your hands and place them on the middle of your chest just below your collar bone.
+4. Finally, cross your hands and place them in the middle of your chest, just below your collarbone.
 Focus on the chest expanding as you breathe in and how it falls as you release the breath.
 Again, practice five rounds of full breaths, inhaling/exhaling slowly to your full capacity.

-Sinead Dunne, better known as “moonsYOGA”, is our expert on all things yoga.
-With her unique style, vibrant energy and beautiful yoga sequences, we are thrilled to have her as our very own maven46 insider.
+Sinead Dunne, better known as “moonsYOGA”, is an expert on all things yoga.

 If you’re looking for some yoga inspo in the meantime, check out Sinead’s Instagram moonsYOGA to see some serious backward flexion.

 [RoyalSlider Error] Username maven46mag not found